 Will 5G Technology Mean Buying New Equipment?

-When it comes to mobile phones there will eventually be a need to upgrade to a 5G-ready telephone.
-Should you not have one of the few that are already on the market, such as the 5G LG V50 THINQ and the Xiaomi Mi Mix 3 5G phones.
+When it comes to mobile phones there will eventually be a need to upgrade to a 5G phone.
+Should you not have one of the few that are already on the market, such as the 5G LG V50 THINQ and the Xiaomi Mi Mix 3 5G smartphones.

 However, with more equipment set to reach the market in the next 12 months and the time expected for a full rollout to occur, there is no real hurry to upgrade your existing handset just yet.